News and Media

 The trial’s other main goal was to collect patient samples and make the data available to researchers looking to study potential biomarkers and treatments.
 The more than 3,000 tumour samples and 4,300 blood samples collected by OCTANE have been harnessed for all sorts of new discoveries, including OICR’s groundbreaking new test to find traces of cancer in blood.

 OCTANE’s success has largely been driven by its diverse team of experts – including more than three dozen investigators – and its Ontario-wide approach.
 As the province’s cancer research institute, OICR has helped OCTANE make links between clinicians and researchers across Ontario and provided key infrastructure for the trial.
-OICR’s Genomics lab has performed much of the genomic sequencing for the study, while the OICR-hosted Ontario Tumour Bank houses the study’s tissue and blood samples.
+OICR’s Genomics lab has performed much of the genomic sequencing for the study, while OICR Diagnostic Development’s Tissue Portal hosts the study’s samples.

 “It’s unique that we can have different cancer centres working together, with support from OICR, to do these types of studies,” Bedard says.
 “You won’t see that kind of collaboration happen everywhere else.”